systemd/mkosi/mkosi.md

   in scripted environments where the `qemu` and `ssh` verbs are used in a quick succession and the veth device might not get enough time to configure itself.

+`Binds=`, `--bind=`

+: Bind mounts the given file or directory into any nspawn containers or QEMU VMs spawned by mkosi.
+Takes a space separated list of mount strings.
+The format is the same as the --bind option for systemd-nspawn.

 ### Commandline-only Options

 Those settings cannot be configured in the configuration files.